KMDF-LD

 KMDF-LD (channel 22) is a low-power television station licensed to Midland, Texas, United States, serving the Permian Basin area as an affiliate of the digital multicast network 365BLK.
-It is owned by Gray Media alongside CBS affiliate KOSA-TV (channel 7), MyNetworkTV affiliate KWWT (channel 30), CW+ affiliate KCWO-TV (channel 4), and Telemundo affiliate KTLE-LD (channel 20).
+It is owned by Gray Media alongside KOSA-TV (channel 7), KWWT (channel 30), KCWO-TV (channel 4), and KTLE-LD (channel 20).
 The five stations share studios inside the Music City Mall on East 42nd Street in Odessa, with a secondary studio and news bureau in downtown Midland; KMDF-LD's transmitter sits adjacent to the Music City Mall.

 Subchannels

 The station's signal is multiplexed: